Rezmsi/jobinja/README.md

 -Apache Spark as processor
 -Kibana as a database visualization tool -Elasticsearch as a database
--Python and Pi Spark for programming
+-Python and PySpark for programming

 All the tools of this program are executed by a Docker cluster